gavi210/SMaE_Exercise/Code/README.md

 ## Summary of Recomendations

-The defects found by the automatic tool were mostly code cosmetics and adding documentation.
+The defects found by the automatic tool were mostly code cosmetics and lack of documentation.
-It is rather tedious to fix those defects but are definitely recommended to be fixedto reduce technical debt.
+It is rather tedious to fix those defects but are definitely recommended to be fixed to reduce technical debt.
-The other and more interesting defects found were: A missing Constructor, not to terminate the JVM or to reduce code complexity.
+The other and more interesting defects found were:
+- missing Constructor,
+- JVM not terminating (infinite loop).
+- code complexity.

 The former two are easy to fix, but the latter is a more complicated topic.
 Automatic tools are great for generating more objective measures about complexities of functions.
 In the end it depends on the reviewer and context, whether action will be taken or not.
 In our study, Maximilian did not choose to lower complexity, because the threshold was too low in his opinion.
 Riccardo on the other hand chose to lower the cognitive complexity of the function.
 In such cases it could be helpful to have certain guidelines for reviewing code inside an organisation.
+Such guidelines could include:
+- maximal function's complexity
-Such guidelines could include for example the maximal allowed complexity for functions or the dimensions of the rulesets used by automatic tools.
+- dimensions of code defects investigated by automatic review tools.

 Defects found manually in the code belong mainly to three categories: Logic, Code Clarity and Ease of Modification.
 For each category, follows a summary of the most important recommendations: